 Multi-trophic Disease Dynamics: Real ecosystems contain multiple consumers that feed on the same organisms.
 Parasites such as bacteria, viruses, and fungi co-infect single organisms and interact inside them.
-Predators often feed on the same organisms that parasites infect, and parasites are themselves prey.
+Predators often feed on the same organisms that parasites infect, and parasites are themselves prey to many organisms.
 My research is building a framework for understanding these more complex, yet more realistic, interactions between parasites, predators, and their shared resources.
 Again, movement plays a central role in this work.
-My current project at the National Great Rivers Research and Education Center is building large, high-resolution datasets of salamander and frog movement to understand their predator-prey dynamics.
-An experiment at the Zoological Society of London tested how newt movement in different habitats mediate interactions between aquatic invertebrates that eat Bd spores.

-This work also takes non-lethal effects of predators and parasites into account.
+This work takes non-lethal effects of predators and parasites into account as well.
 Predators and parasites impose a wide array of non-lethal effects, including their influence on movement patterns of their prey and hosts.
 Avoidance of foraging habitats to reduce contact with predators or infective parasite stages is a common example.
 A recent synthesis of the literature showed that while both predators and parasites cause non-lethal effects, they differ in when and how strongly those effects are imposed (See figure, below).
-My future work will test how these distinct non-lethal effects alter patterns of animal movement, and in turn, impact the spread of disease.
+This work highlights that predators and parasites alter patterns of animal movement, and in turn, impact the spread of disease.

 An automated imaging system constructed at the Institute of Zoology, Zoological Society of London

 In contrast to amphibian responses to predators (blue box), individuals do not respond to parasites until later stages of interactions, when parasites already infect and feed on them.